dwbapst/PaleoSoc_phylo_short_course_2019/index.md

 ## Who We Are

 Who are we?
 We are a bunch of people who are very excited about phylogenetics in paleontology - and make sure that everyone knows these tools and how to use them.
 You can learn more about our team - helpers, instructors, organizers - at our  [organizers page](https://dwbapst.github.io/PaleoSoc_phylo_short_course_2019/articles/organizers.html).

+## What's Next

+Many of the organizers and several helpers are involved in organizing a paleo-phylo topical session at GSA.
+This session will be on the morning after the workshop.
+You can see the list of oral talks in that session on the GSA technical program site: [T100.
+Phylogenetic Paleobiology: Good Things Come in Trees](https://gsa.confex.com/gsa/2019AM/meetingapp.cgi/Session/47757).

+There are also a number of other phylogenetic-related sessions and talks through the whole of GSA 2019 - what a week!

+As far as what's coming after GSA, we are working on a series of written contributions that will be published in Elements of Paleontology; they are not completed yet, but should appear in the coming year, and we will inform all of you when they do.